Start Scuba Diving: A Beginner’s Complete Guide

 Many people are afraid of being underwater.
 I’ve often heard things like, “I would never dive — it’s dangerous,” or “There are sharks.”

-Most of this fear comes from the unknown and how we’re influenced by media, society, or others.
+Most of this fear comes from the unknown and how we’re influenced by the media, society, or others.
 Once people understand what scuba diving is really about, many of them end up loving it.

 Diving Safely